 Once you have decided on the Cause and Effect Essay Topics for your essay, it’s now time to get into the actual writing.
 You need to come up with a cause and effect essay outline that will guide your thoughts and ideas when you start drafting it.
 You also need to develop your thesis statement, which will clearly tell the reader your main idea and whether you will discuss the causes, effects, or both.
 You will need to brainstorm on the various points that you will include in the essay.

 Proper research is indispensable when it comes to writing a good cause and effect essay.
 You will need to carry out research so that your points and ideas will have the necessary supporting details.
 These details can be organized chronologically, by order of importance, or according to the category.

 When you are writing the essay, keep the ideas and details flowing with transitional phrases and words.
 As you write, remember your purpose for writing and focus on causes and effects that are closely related in time.
 If the relationship hasn’t been explicitly determined, qualify your statements with phrases like “it seems,” “it appears,” “it is likely,” “may indicate,” and “evidence suggests,” among others.
 Organize your writing into the recommended cause and effect essay format.
-Pay attention to your language too and express your own opinions logically.
+Pay attention to your language too, and express your own opinions logically.

-The format of a cause and effect essay
+The Format of a Cause and Effect Essay

 A cause-effect essay should have:

 You shouldn’t dive into discussing the causes without first giving your reader an idea of what the essay will discuss.
 That is the purpose of the introduction section.
-Remember to give a brief background of the topic and then write your thesis statement.
+Remember to provide a brief background of the topic and then write your thesis statement.